rsa17826/vex-plus-plus/readme.md

     - **state**: the state to detect
     - **signalAInputId**: a signal to detect
     - **signalBInputId**: other signal to detect
- -->
+    - **chargeTime**: the time it takes to get to full charge after which the signal will be sent
+    - **onSignalActivation**: what to do if discharging and a signal gets sent
+    - **dischargeTime**: the time it takes to discharge
+    - **onSignalDeactivation**: what to do if charging and the send signal gets deactivated -->

 ## Controls